onzfonz/comp227/src/content/3/en/part3a.md

 By development dependencies, we are referring to tools that are needed only during the development of the application, e.g. for testing or automatically restarting the application, like *nodemon*.

-These development dependencies are not needed when the application is run in production mode on the production server (e.g. Heroku).
+These development dependencies are not needed when the application is run in production mode on the production server (e.g. Render).

 We can start our application with *nodemon* like this: